Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Introduction

 Here, the set of possible scenarios is bounded by $m$ linear knapsack constraints.
 When the value of $m$ is fixed, similar results to those obtained for the original set $\mathcal{U}_\Gamma$ can be derived.
 A special case of this type of set is locally budgeted uncertainty, see \cite{goerigk2021robust,yaman2023short}, where each of the knapsack constraints affects a subset of variables, and these subsets are disjoint between constraints.
 These variants and generalizations of budgeted uncertainty sets provide additional flexibility and adaptability to various problem settings, enhancing the robustness of decision-making under uncertainty.

-In this paper we consider a new type of uncertainty set, applicable to an objective or constraints that involve the cardinality $\lVert\pmb{x}\rVert_1$, e.g., to problems where the task is to maximize the size of a set, or where this cardinality is not allowed to fall below a certain threshold.
+In this paper we consider a new type of uncertainty set, applicable to an objective or constraints that involve the cardinality\footnote{As $\pmb{x}$ is binary, it corresponds to a subset $X$ of $[n]$, where $X=\{i\in[n]: x_i = 1\}$.
+The notion of cardinality refers to $|X|=\|\pmb{x}\|_1$.} $\lVert\pmb{x}\rVert_1$, e.g., to problems where the task is to maximize the size of a set, or where this cardinality is not allowed to fall below a certain threshold.
 The motivation to consider such sets comes from a real-world problem involving the composition of teams to take on a set of jobs under uncertain skill requirements (see \cite{anoshkina2019technician,anoshkina2020robust}).
 In such problems, one would like to compose teams that can take on the maximum possible number of jobs.
 From an adversarial perspective, the task is to change the job skill requirements in a way that minimizes the number of jobs that can be carried out successfully.
 From a more theoretical perspective, the study of robust combinatorial problems often makes use of selection-type problems (see, e.g., \cite{averbakh2001complexity,dolgui2012min,deineko2013complexity,kasperski2015approximability}).
 In the most basic form, the selection problem requires us to select $p$ out of $n$ possible items, i.e., to solve

-with known costs $\pmb{c} \in \mathbb{R}^n_+$.
+with known costs $\pmb{d} \in \mathbb{R}^n_+$.
 While this nominal problem is trivial to solve, treating robust variants becomes more complex.
 A new perspective on problems of this type is to locate the uncertainty not (only) on the item costs; instead, items have different degrees of reliability, and an adversary tries to violate the constraint $\sum_{i\in[n]} x_i \geq p$.